devcontainers/spec/proposals/secrets-support.md

   3. Securely handle secrets

 ### Passing secrets in
-Secrets are not part of dev containers specification and we do not expect users to store secrets inside devcontainer.json file.
-A conforming implemntation should provide a secure mechasism to pass secrets, such as a secrets file, Windows credential manager, Mac keychain, Azure keyvault etc. for example.
+Secrets are not part of dev containers specification and we do not expect users to store secrets inside `devcontainer.json` file.
+A conforming implementation should provide a secure mechanism to pass secrets, such as a secrets file, Windows credential manager, Mac keychain, Azure keyvault etc. for example.

 #### **Example**